My Greek Table With Diane Kochilas

 Diane cooks up a Corfiot storm of mixed braised greens with feta, and a famed island fish stew called bourtheto.

-Back in her own kitchen, mushrooms, wine and a few other local specialties play out in three delectable dishes Diane creates, inspired by the flavors of a “secret” land.
+Back in her own kitchen, mushrooms, wine and a few other local specialties play out in three delectable dishes Diane creates, inspired by the flavours of a “secret” land.

 Diane cooks with two village ladies, learning to make a luscious local pork dish.